-If your Goal is to increase online registrations, you must first build a Segment comprised of people who have registered (consult your Customer Success Manager for advice if you have not done this previously).
-Then, identify that segment in the Goal section of the Flight settings, as seen above.
+If your Goal is to increase online registrations, you must first build a Group comprised of people who have registered (consult your Customer Success Manager for advice if you have not done this previously).
+Then, identify that Group in the Goal section of the Flight settings, as seen above.

 Generally speaking, the Goal value is multiplied by the number of conversions your Flight earns and reported to you as ROI in dollars.
 For example, if you enter a Goal value of $100 and your Flight earns 50 conversions, your Flight report will display a $5000 ROI.

 It's important to note that the Goal value does not touch any real money; it is only a convenient multiplier for reporting purposes.

 Many Feathr customers use face value ticket price as a Goal, some use actual net profit per tracked transaction, and some skip the value altogether.
 It is entirely up to you and your organization.